-1. Replace ugly looking cartons and half filled bottles with pretty, stylish and chic bottle storage. t’s all very ‘London-esque’ these days – think trendy glass milk bottles, tubs and jars.
+Replace ugly looking cartons and half filled bottles with pretty, stylish and chic bottle storage. t’s all very ‘London-esque’ these days – think trendy glass milk bottles, tubs and jars.
 I purchased some clean and classic glass bottle storage to keep in my fridge, to replace any old and shoddy looking cartons that take up unnecessary space and can become a bit of an eye-sore.

 I recently added this cute little framed Shakespeare quote to my kitchen tops.
 It just adds that unique touch, and also reflects on the owner of the house.
 Most of my guests head straight to the kitchen and that’s where we will gather with a cup of tea, so give them something interesting to look at and judge you by!

 Its amazing how updating your storage items, and even upgrading your kettle and toaster, can make such a difference.
 So before you make the leap to start searching for cheap kitchens and completely overhaul the whole thing (Summer is the best season for major work, I’d avoid in the Winter!), take a long hard look at accessories instead.